-On July 27, 2017, the United Kingdom Financial Conduct Authority announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR rates after 2021.
-Furthermore, in the United States, efforts to identify a set of alternative U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee of the Federal Reserve Board and the Federal Reserve Bank of New York.
+On July 27, 2017, the United Kingdom Financial Conduct Authority (the Conduct Authority) announced that it will no longer persuade or compel such banks to submit rates for the calculation of the LIBOR rates after 2021.
+The Conduct Authority regulates the panel banks that submit quotes for the purpose of calculating LIBOR to the ICE Benchmark Administration (the entity that is responsible for calculating LIBOR).
+Accordingly, it is uncertain whether the ICE Benchmark Administration will continue to quote LIBOR after 2021.
+Furthermore, in the United States, efforts to identify a set of alternative U.S. dollar reference interest rates include proposals by the Alternative Reference Rates Committee (ARRC) of the Federal Reserve Board and the Federal Reserve Bank of New York.
+Specifically, the ARRC has proposed the Secured Overnight Financing Rate (SOFR) as the recommended alternative to